 Subject Required Credits

 Advisory 40 Credits

 English 40 Credits

 Life Science 10 Credits

 Physical Science 10 Credits

 Algebra 1 10 credits

-Mathematics 20 Credits
+Mathematics 20 Credits - in addition to Algebra 1

 Foreign Language or Career Technical Education 20 Credits

 Visual and Performing Arts 10 Credits

 World History 10 Credits

 U.S. History 10 Credits

 U. S. Government 5 Credits

 Economics 5 Credits

 Health 5 Credits

 Physical Education 15 Credits

 Electives 15 Credits

 Total 225 Credits

-Advisory - Students must take and pass Advisory each semester that they attend Bitney Prep.
-Students who do not start at Bitney Prep during the first semester of their Freshmen year will have to complete the number of Advisory credits based upon the semesters that they are enrolled prior to graduation.
+- Advisory Students must take and pass Advisory each semester that they attend Bitney Prep.
+Students who do not start at Bitney Prep during the first semester of their Freshman year will have to complete the number of Advisory credits based upon the semesters that they are enrolled prior to graduation.
 We consider the Advisory and Internship Programs to be fundamental to the educational program at Bitney Prep High School.
 In order to graduate from BPHS, students must complete a minimum of 10 credits of Advisory and two semesters of successful internship; therefore, enrollees at Bitney after the beginning of their senior year may not be eligible to graduate from BPHS.

-Foreign Language or Career Technical Education - Students have a choice of completing 20 credits of a Foreign Language or 20 credits of Career Technical Education.
-Some, or all, of these credits can be completed through Sierra College.

-Total Credits - Because graduation requirements are not the same at all high schools in California, for students who transfer to Bitney Prep the specific graduation requirements that they will need to complete to earn their diploma will be determined at the time of their enrollment at Bitney.
+Students who fail a semester of Advisory before they enter their Senior year must enter into an Academic Improvement Contract.
+Any student who fails two semesters of Advisory before their Senior year will need to repeat a year before they are able to graduate. - Foreign Language or Career Technical Education Students have a choice of completing 20 credits of a Foreign Language or 20 credits of Career Technical Education.
+Some, or all, of these credits may be completed through Sierra College.
+Note: Students must complete two years of a Foreign Language if their goal is to apply for a four year college or university. - Total Credits Because graduation requirements are not the same at all high schools in California, for students who transfer to Bitney Prep the specific graduation requirements that they will need to complete to earn their diploma will be determined at the time of their enrollment at Bitney.